-- 1. One sample course scope and sequence (preferably in graph form) in the Appendices (Appendix B) for one core subject (specific to the school's purpose) for the elementary division the school would ultimately serve. - 2.
+- One sample course scope and sequence (preferably in graph form) in the Appendices (Appendix B) for one core subject (specific to the school's purpose) for the elementary division the school would ultimately serve. - 2.
 Identify how this curriculum aligns with the proposed charter school's mission, targeted student population, and North Carolina Accountability Model.

-The Academy will implement research-based instructional strategies identified by Robert Marzano in What Works in Schools in order to achieve its mission of closing the achievement gap and providing the academic foundation for success in high school and college.
+The School will implement research-based instructional strategies identified by Robert Marzano in What Works in Schools.
+Implementation of these strategies will enable the School to fulfill its mission of creating a learning environment that provides academic rigor as well as personalized learning to prepare students for success.

-The Academy will implement CSUSA's Guaranteed and Viable Curriculum, which is aligned to the NC Accountability Model focusing on mastery of the Common Core State Standards and NC Essential Standards through the NC Standard Course of Study (NCSCS).
-The Academy will also implement the requirements outlined in the North Carolina Read to Achieve Program.
+The School will use CSUSA's Guaranteed and Viable Curriculum, which is aligned to the NC Accountability Model focusing on mastery of the Common Core State Standards and NC Essential Standards through the NC Standard Course of Study (NCSCS).
+The School will also implement the requirements outlined in the North Carolina Read to Achieve Program.

 The content that teachers are expected to address must be adequately covered in the instructional time teachers have available.
 CSUSA's curriculum maps, as aligned to the standards, helps guide teachers toward meeting and exceeding the standards in the instructional time teachers have available.
-This in turn promotes the Academy's mission of preparing students for college and career readiness.
+This in turn promotes the Schools mission of creating a learning environment that provides academic rigor as well as personalized learning plans to prepare students for success.